anomasahar/Python-Projects/README.md

 - [Calculator](01-Calculator): A simple command-line calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.

 - [Guessing Game](02-GuessingGame): A command-line game where the player tries to guess a randomly generated number within a set range.

-Each project folder contains its own README file with detailed instructions and explanations.

 ## Installation
 To get started with any of the projects, follow these steps: